-I also owe a lot to Ryan, Justin, and Travis.
-In the last two years, I’ve had the pleasure of getting to know Justin from Beach Shoppe & Ryan from Figure Eight — they are both incredible musicians and were they were kind enough to take a chance on me by playing my first show.
-Equally grateful to Travis from the incredible, Queens-based HTML, for trusting me, coming out to the island, and opening up the show.
+Two more people who I owe a lot to are Justin from Beach Shoppe & Ryan from Figure Eight.
+They are incredible musicians and were they were kind enough to take a chance on me by playing my first show back.

 P.S.
 The best part of this show wasn't overcoming my fears, or seeing my old buddies from HTML, or catching Figure Eight's beautiful + rare acoustic solo set, or even hearing "Eat Hot Chip and Lie" for the seventh time (every time is better than the last, btw).
 The best part was donating 120+ lbs of food to Long Island Cares, a local food pantry.
 We were able to help more than 221,000 food-insecure individuals, including 65,000 children with the proceeds from the show.